 What to Expect From Prescription Drug Addiction Treatment

-Confronting a loved one to consider prescription drug addiction treatment is a tough battle.
+Persuading a loved one to consider treatment for prescription drug addiction can be a tough battle.

-I’ve seen the troubles.
-They understand they have a problem but my recommendations were often lost to the ether and haze of the addiction.
+Our team at Midwest Recovery Centers have seen the troubles firsthand.
+Individuals may understand that they have a problem but our recommendations are often lost to the ether and haze of the addiction.

-When I’ve talked to them — they say things like:
+When we talk to them, they say things like:

 - I’ve gone too far so what’s the point?